bmichals25/localllm/README.md

 This application provides a web UI that connects to a locally running Ollama instance.
 It sends user messages to Ollama's API and displays the responses.

 The application also includes:
+- **Settings Panel**: Click the gear icon to choose which LLM model to use
-- Speech-to-Text: Click the microphone button to speak your message
+- **Speech-to-Text**: Click the microphone button to speak your message
-- Text-to-Speech: Toggle the TTS button to have the AI responses read aloud
+- **Text-to-Speech**: Toggle the TTS button to have the AI responses read aloud

+## Model Selection

+Click the settings (gear) icon in the top-right to open the model selection panel.
+The app will automatically retrieve the list of available models from your Ollama instance.
+Select any model you have installed, and your preference will be saved for future sessions.

 ## Technologies Used